hero-contemporary-type-part1.jpg

 OurType

-Founded in 2002, OurType states it “has a vision that is different from most other font companies.
-It publishes newly designed fonts that are tailored to contemporary needs.
+Founded in 2002, OurType articulates its philosophy clearly: it “publishes newly designed fonts that are tailored to contemporary needs.
 Yet it respects traditional values, and strives for the highest quality of product.
-So it stands equally apart from those who are enslaved to the new and those who merely try to recreate the past.
-OurType fonts are useful, durable and attractive tools for anyone using type now.”
-The website contains lots of playful movement and the fonts offered are indeed contemporary yet formal.
+So it stands equally apart from those who are enslaved to the new and those who merely try to recreate the past.”

 To be continued...